NeutroGe/AutoGG/README.md

 Start a summoner's rift ranked game and let the magic happen!

-## Contact

-For any help or feedback, you can contact me here: https://discord.gg/cjjcrA2Zgp

-I've only tested the app on euw servers but it should work on all servers worldwide.
-Please report to me on discord if you play on another server and get problems using it.

 ## How to compile the app yourself

 If you want to compile the app yourself, here is how: